A summary of Coral Reef Evaluation and Monitoring Project (CREMP) site selection and monitoring methods.

 Survey Station Installation/Setup Methods

 The CREMP survey station is a permanently marked area that allows for the same section of coral reef habitat to be surveyed year after year.
 A number of experimental and logistical aspects were considered when selecting the location of CREMP survey stations.
 At locations with large areas of habitat, CREMP stations are generally set up in parallel formations, several meters apart.
-However, at some locations the habitat area is limited and station placement is dependant on finding areas with enough space to accommodate the survey area that is 22- by 2-meters long.
+However, at some locations the habitat area is limited and station placement is dependent on finding areas with enough space to accommodate the survey area that is 22- by 2-meters long.
 In areas characterized by spur and groove reefs, stations were set up on separate but adjacent reef spurs.
 A number of station locations were chosen with the intent of monitoring specific aspect of the selected habitat type.

 Once a location is selected for station installation a hole is drilled into the substrate using an underwater hydraulic drill (Figure 4).
 A steel marker is then placed into the hole and cemented in place.
 These markers are permanent and are used to relocate the survey station as well as provide an anchor for station setup.